-- Only Company positioned strongly in organic farming as well as retailing of organic products - Amongst leading organic retail players to run on a broader scale, by offering products online - Among very few Indian companies with specialized and dedicated team in organic farming, retailing and distribution - Among few Indian companies to a pan India presence as well as global presence under "White Organics" brand, backed by our own organic farming and cultivation activities affecting the farming activities.
+- Only Company positioned strongly in organic farming as well as retailing of organic products - Amongst leading organic retail players to run on a broader scale, by offering products online in Mumbai - Among very few Indian companies with specialized and dedicated team in organic farming, retailing and distribution

+We are amongst the first few to foray into the organic food industry with farming and retail operations with dedicated teams.
+We plan to expand our presence in other parts of the country as well to de-risk the adverse climatic conditions affecting the farming activities.
 We currently evaluate this in phased manner.
 Our plan is to cater to the entire range of organic food products and other organic products.

-We are amongst the first few to foray into the organic food industry with farming and retail operations with dedicated teams.
-We plan to expand our presence in other parts of the country as well to de-risk the adverse climatic conditions